-Graduate degree programs offered by the college include the Master of Business Administration, the Master of Science in Accounting and Information Analysis, the Master of Science in Economics, the Master of Science in Management, and the Ph.D. in Business and Economics.
+Graduate degree programs offered by the college include the Master of Business Administration, the Master of Science in Applied Economics, the Master of Science in Business Analytics, the Master of Science in Management, and the Ph.D. in Business and Economics.

 Interdisciplinary degree programs are offered through partnerships with other colleges: